 |Wright National Flood Insurance Co.||http://www.wrightflood.com||Excess|

 |Availability varies by state.
 There may also be other sellers of personal and excess flood insurance in your state not listed here.|

 What to know about private flood insurance

-- You can typically buy higher coverage limits than an NFIP policy.
+- With private flood insurance, you can typically buy higher coverage limits than an NFIP policy.
 You may be able to purchase up to $5 million for the structure and $1 million for contents, depending on the insurer.

-- The waiting period can be less than the typical 30-day waiting period an NFIP policy.
+- The waiting period for private flood insurance can be less than the typical 30-day waiting period an NFIP policy.
 With some insurers, there may be no waiting period.

-- Private flood insurers may offer loss of use coverage, which pays extra expenses if you can't live at home due to flooding.
+- Private flood insurers may offer loss of use coverage, which pays extra expenses such as a hotel bill if you can’t live at home due to flooding.